Barbie Hsu: Health

+Final days and death

 On 29 January 2025, during the Chinese New Year holiday, Hsu traveled with her family to Japan.
 She died in Tokyo on 2 February from influenza-related pneumonia, at the age of 48.

+News of Hsu's death was first strongly hinted at by a Facebook fan page dedicated to travel and food in Japan on 2 February, assumably informed by the Hsu family's tour guide in Japan.
+After a day of intense public speculation, Dee, on behalf of the Hsu family, confirmed Barbie's death in a statement to media.
+The Facebook page that broke the news was taken down amid backlash over the premature disclosure.

 Hsu contracted influenza in late January while still in Taiwan.
 Despite her condition, she proceeded with the planned trip, which was part of the Hsu family's annual Chinese New Year tradition.
-Upon arriving in Japan on January 29, her symptoms quickly worsened, and she began experiencing coughing and asthma-like symptoms.
-That evening, she traveled to Hakone but remained confined to her room on January 30 and 31.
-On the second night, she was transported to a hospital by ambulance but was not admitted for further treatment and was returned to her accommodation later that night.
-On February 1, as her condition continued to deteriorate, she was examined at a small clinic and subsequently referred to a larger hospital, where she was diagnosed with influenza A. However, she was only prescribed medication and sent back to rest.
-In the early hours of February 2, after showing signs of severe distress, she was rushed to a hospital in Tokyo for a fourth emergency visit.
-Despite resuscitation efforts, she was pronounced dead at 7:00 a.m. that morning.
+Upon arriving in Japan on 29 January, her symptoms worsened.
+That evening, she traveled to Hakone but remained confined to her room on 30 and 31 January.
+On the second night, she was transported to a hospital by ambulance but was not admitted for further treatment and was returned to her accommodation.
+On 1 February, as her condition continued to deteriorate, she was examined at a small clinic and subsequently referred to a larger hospital, where she was diagnosed with influenza A. However, she was only prescribed medication and sent back to rest.
+That day, she expressed a wish to return to Taiwan; however, in the early hours of 2 February, while en route to the airport, she suffered a cardiac arrest and was rushed to a hospital, where resuscitation efforts lasted 14 hours.

 Hsu had a final phone call with Christine Fan before her respirator was removed.
-Present at her deathbed were her family—including her two children, husband, mother, sisters, their children (except Dee's eldest daughter, who was studying in the United States), and brothers-in-law—as well as longtime friends Pace Wu, who has based partly in Japan since her partner Ji Xiaobo became a fugitive following a criminal conviction by a Beijing court, and Janet Chia, who was vacationing in Japan.
+Present at her deathbed were her family—including her two children, husband, mother, sisters, their children (except Dee's eldest daughter, who was studying in the United States), and brothers-in-law—as well as her longtime friends Pace Wu, who has based partly in Japan since her partner Ji Xiaobo became a fugitive following a criminal conviction by a Beijing court, and Janet Chia, who was vacationing in Japan.